Clint Bowyer: 2019

-2020: Final Season
+2020: Final full-time season

 In March, Bowyer edged out Jimmie Johnson to win the pole for the Auto Club 400, the fourth of his career.
 He finished the race in 23rd place, one lap down.
-After accumulating seven top-ten finishes, including a runner-up finish at the spring Bristol race(his 82nd and final top-five), Bowyer qualified for the 2020 NASCAR Cup Series playoffs.
-On October 8, Bowyer revealed that he would be joining the Fox Sports broadcast booth for the 2021 season, stepping away from the driver's seat.
+After accumulating seven top-ten finishes, including a runner-up finish at the spring Bristol race (his 82nd and final top-five), Bowyer qualified for the 2020 NASCAR Cup Series playoffs.
+On October 8, 2020, Bowyer revealed that he would be joining the Fox Sports broadcast booth for the 2021 season, stepping away from the driver's seat.
 Bowyer was eliminated from the playoffs after the round of 12.
-Bowyer scored his 226th and final top-ten at Martinsville and finished 14th at the season finale at Phoenix in his final race the following week later.
-He finished 12th in the points standings in his final season.
+Bowyer scored his 226th and final top-ten at Martinsville and finished 14th at the season finale at Phoenix in his final race the following week.
+He finished twelfth in the points standings in his final season.
+Bowyer also co-hosted a podcast, Rubbin is Racing, with Dave Portnoy on Barstool Sports.

+2024: Return to racing

+On May 29, 2024, it was announced that Bowyer would drive the No. 7 Spire Motorsports truck at Nashville after an eight-year hiatus from the truck series.